 Mac OS X’s FileVault feature, which encrypts your entire user folder, is great for security.
 But because it stores your entire user folder as an encrypted disk image, it adversely affects performance, makes backups difficult, and—worst of all—can render all your data inaccessible if something bad ever happens to the monolithic encrypted disk image hosting your account.

-As I explained when I reviewed Knox, an alternative is to use smaller encrypted disk images for particular types of data; for example, one for all your financial data, one for your work documents, and so on.
+when I reviewed Knox, an alternative is to use smaller encrypted disk images for particular types of data; for example, one for all your financial data, one for your work documents, and so on.
 You can create these disk images using OS X’s Disk Utility, but Knox makes the creation process easier, gives you a systemwide menu for convenient access to those images, and provides an automatic backup system that keeps older versions of each image in case one is ever damaged.

 Like Knox, Espionage uses encrypted disk images to store sensitive data.
 However, Espionage performs a bit of Finder trickery to give you the illusion that you’re interacting directly with a protected folder, instead of a disk image—the program does all the disk-image work for you, behind the scenes.